 The Fate of Filoli Fruit

 When the fruit trees in the Garden start bearing ripe fruit in summer and fall, visitors often ask, “What does Filoli do with all its fruit?”
-Learn more below about the many ways we make use of the fruit from our orchards, including harvesting for fruit butters and apple cider, creating displays for autumn events, donating to Village Harvest, and more!
+Learn more below about the many ways we make use of the fruit from our orchards, including harvesting for fruit butters and apple cider and donating to local food banks.

 Fruit as Display